DigitalCrafts-May-2016-Cohort/sportakus/README.md

 A front-end project for DigitalCrafts utilizing everything we've learned so far.
 We had one week to finish our Sports Matches and Tickets application.
 Our learning objectives include:

 * Working together as a team, practice effective communications via explicit documentation through Github
-* Project management methodologies and practices: daily scrum meetings and scrum board
+* Scrum agile methodology implemented via daily scrum meetings and scrum board to track our progress

 # Overview of Project